triplea-game/triplea/docs/development/README.md

 ## Running all tests & checks locally before PR

 The verify script will execute all checks done as part of the PR builds.
-First launch a local database, then run the verify script:
+The verify script will launch a local database if it is not already running.
 ```
 cd .../triplea/
 ./verify